OpenSmartEnvironment/ose/README.md

 OSE has the following prerequisites:
 - Node.js (>0.10) running on Debian Jessie and Raspbian
 - Firefox 37 or newer with Web Components enabled

-## Package description
-Extensible framework for development and rapid prototyping of applications based on Node.js and HTML5.

-The framework is being developed as a base for an OSE application that manages the physical and virtual environment that a user lives in.
-It brings the ability to easily monitor and control the environment, and to automate tasks.

-The documentation for "ose" package can be found **[here](http://opensmartenvironment.github.io/doc/#ose#)**.

 ## Licence
 This software is released under the terms of the [GNU General